kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 The CustomResourceDefinition API provides a workflow for introducing and upgrading to new versions of a CustomResourceDefinition.

-When a CustomResourceDefinition is first created, the first version is set at an appropriate stability level and a version number.
+When a CustomResourceDefinition is first created, the first version is set in the CustomResourceDefinition `spec.versions` list to an appropriate stability level and a version number.
 For example `v1beta1` would indicate that the first version is not yet stable.
 All custom resource objects will initially be stored at this version.

 Once the CustomResourceDefinition is created, clients may begin using the `v1beta1` API.